tibs/venv-intro/venv-intro-slides.rst

 poetry: starting the virtual environment
 ----------------------------------------

-We get into our virtual environment by starting a new shell using it:
+We get into our virtual environment by starting a new shell using ``poetry shell``:

 .. code:: bash